Rumbles/rumbles.github.io/about.md

 featured-img: dogs_in_car
 ---

 Hello, my name is Helen and I am the owner of Wilson Walks.
-I set up this company after me and my partner decided to adopted a 7 year old rescue dog named Taz.
+I set up this company after me and my partner decided to adopt a 7 year old rescue dog named Taz.
 Taz was a timid little bear, who lacked confidence and was very reactive towards anything that moved.
 We sought advice from some great professionals and got stuck into training him.
 After a rollercoaster 6 months and a lot of hard work I realised that I wanted to spend more of my time with animals and decided to look in to dog walking and pet sitting as a full time career.

 I live and work in Middlewood and Hillsborough, Sheffield and I’m looking to start working in December this year.